 After 25 years, A Field of Innocence is now available on Amazon.com in both paperback and Kindle editions.
 Learn more on our Books page.

-Look for Jack's new book A Soldier's Son which is scheduled for release in June 2014.
+Look for Jack's new book A Soldier's Son which is scheduled for release in the fall of 2014.

 Jack was recently featured in a news article about a film that he helped produce.
 Entitled “Wounded Spirits, Healing From Trauma: the Vietnam Veterans,” the film reveals the toll that post-traumatic stress disorder (PTSD) takes on veterans.
 Click here to learn more.